Federal Energy Regulatory Commission, DOE.

 Abstract: Section 1252(e)(3) of the Energy Policy Act of 2005,

-requires the Federal Energy Regulatory Commission to prepare and publish an annual report, by appropriate region, that assesses demand response resources, including those available from all consumer classes.
+requires the Federal Energy Regulatory Commission (FERC or Commission) to prepare and publish an annual report, by appropriate region, that assesses demand response resources, including those available from all consumer classes.
 Specifically, EPAct 2005 Section 1252(e)(3) requires that the Commission identify and review:

 In 2006 and 2008, the Commission designed and used Office of Management and Budget (OMB) approved collections FERC-727, Demand Response and Time Based Rate Programs Survey (OMB Control No. 1902-0214), and FERC-728, Advanced Metering Survey (OMB Control No. 1902-0213), to collect and convey to Congress the requested demand response and advanced metering information.
 In 2010 and 2012, the Commission designed and used OMB approved collection FERC-731, Demand Response/Time-Based Rate Programs and Advanced Metering (OMB Control No. 1902-0251).